Death by Medicine: Where's the Outrage?

 But then I started thinking about it from the other direction.
 What public outcries and news stories are in fact making headlines and creating awareness, fear and manufactured outrage with obviously significantly fewer reported deaths?

 The most obvious item that springs to mind is the sensational, albeit incorrect, headline declaring something to this effect: "Chiropractic Manipulation Causes Death or Stroke."
-Headlines suggesting that "chiropractic kills" or will harm every patient who walks into a chiropractor's office have been utilized in scare campaigns from
+Headlines suggesting that "chiropractic kills" or will harm every patient who walks into a chiropractor's office have been utilized in scare campaigns from Connecticut to California in the past several years.
+Of course, objectively looking at the statistics and latest research makes clear that there is simply no "causal" connection between chiropractic manipulation and stroke.
+Rather, no more than an association is demonstrated; at the very low level of 1 in 400,000 to 1 in 1 million or even 1 in 5 million manipulations, depending on the study being quoted.

 The fact remains that the current available evidence at best supports a chance association between chiropractic manipulation and stroke.
 Yet the attention from the media and certain other targeted groups such as the Victims of Chiropractic Abuse (VOCA) and Neck 911 continues to be disproportionate to what the statistics support.